-In addition to general habitat impacts, REA restoration factors, which are derived using a combined REA-trophic web model, are used to calculate the required area of restored habitat to produce biomass lost due to an oil spill.
+In addition to general habitat impacts, REA restoration factors, which are derived using a combined REA-trophic web model, are used to calculate the required area of restored habitat or resource to produce biomass lost due to an oil spill.
 As noted above, the basis for using this model is that restoration should provide equivalent quality fish, wildlife, and invertebrate biomass to compensate for lost fish, wildlife, and invertebrate production.
 Equivalent quality implies the same or similar species with an equivalent ecological role.
 Equivalent production or replacement that occurs in the future is discounted to account for the interim loss between the time of the injury and the time when restoration provides equivalent ecological services.
+REA was conducted using two restoration methods (1) marsh restoration for species categories that do not consume fish, and (2) supplemental feeding using fish for piscivorous species and species that consume piscivores; both approaches are described below.